AL333Z/fp-in-industry/presentation.md

 - The learning curve may be steep, depending on
   - previous experiences
-  - willingness to experience a mental shift
+  - willingness to experience a _mental shift_
 - May not appear familiar at first, you just need to stick to it for a while
 - *Inertia*
-- I don't know.. are you willing to help me with point? :)
+- I don't know..

 ---
 # Agenda